bio-tools-community/toolinfowarehouse/README.md

 toolinfowarehouse
 =================
-This project aims at importing and consolidating bioinformatics tool descriptions from a number of tools metadata resources, so that they can be synchronised with tools registries, catalogues, or integrated frameworks (primarily the global generic BMB/ELIXIR tools registry).
+This project aims at importing and consolidating bioinformatics tool descriptions from a number of tools metadata resources, so that they can be synchronised with tools registries, catalogues, or integrated frameworks (primarily the global generic BMB/ELIXIR tools registry [bioregistry.cbs.dtu.dk]).
 The resources in focus of this pilot attempt may include:
 - mobyle
 - gensoft
 - emboss